Amazon Outdoor Deals

 Technical Specifications

-The Elementum hits the “sweet spot” for EDC sizing.
-It isn’t too big to scare office coworkers, but it isn’t too small to be useless.
-It finds a perfect middle ground.
+The Elementum hits the absolute “Goldilocks” sweet spot for EDC sizing.
+It isn’t so large that it will terrify office coworkers when you open a package, but it isn’t so small that it becomes useless for real work.
+It finds a perfect, utilitarian middle ground.

 Weight 2.89 ounces (82 g)